thirstler/slor/README.md

     python -m build
     pip install --upgrade ./dist/slor-[version].tgz

-If you want, you can tar-up ~/slor_venv and put it on additional driver systems.
+If you want, you can tar-up ~/slor_venv and move it around.
 The venv approach is great for getting things installed in air-gapped environments where you can't pip yourself into success

 Running a Workload